dgirotti/dgirotti/README.md

 TestLink, TestRail, Rainforest, TestIO, Zephyr Scale, BrowserStack, Postman, Newman, Jira, Confluence, Launchdarkly, Buildkite, Firebase, Git, GitHub, SQL Server, Dynamo DB, Postgres, Figma, InVision, Miro, Cypress, Swagger.
 Testing Processes: Test Planning, Test Case Design, Documentation, Reporting, Bug Tracking, QA Metrics Dashboard, User Story Creation.
 Test Types: Functional, Regression, Exploratory, Smoke, Sanity, Usability, ADA, API, Mobile (Android & iOS).

-Methodologies: Agile (Scrum, Kanban).
+#### Methodologies: Agile (Scrum, Kanban).

 **Professional Experience**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**Wonolo**

-- Senior QA Engineer June 2022 – November 2024

-Develop and execute test plans and test cases to ensure the quality of software application across various platforms.

-Colaborate closely with the software developers, product manager and other stakeholers to undestand project requirements and provide input on functional specifications.

-Conducted various testing types: Regression, Sanity, Smoke, Functional, API Testing.

-Identify, document and track software defects using issue tracking tools and work with development teams to resolve issues in a timely manner.

-Conduct root causes analysis for identified issues and provide recomendations for improvements.

-Developed QA metrics dashboards and managed bug tracking tools.

-Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

-Participated in Scrum ceremonies and optimized QA testing processes.

-**Santex**

-- Senior QA Analyst August 2021 – June 2022

-Develop and execute comprehensive test plans and test cases.

-Perform thorought testing including, Performed Regression, Sanity, Smoke, Exploratory, Functional, and API testing to detect software defect and ensure adherence to quality standards

-Mentored new QA team members and conducted technical interviews.

-Contributed to Scrum ceremonies and maintained QA documentation.

-**Eventbrite**

-- Senior QA Engineer & Scrum Master July 2016 – August 2021

-Colaborate closely with the software developers, product manager and other stakeholers to undestand project requirements and provide input on functional specifications

-Led test parties and facilitated team training for new feature launches.

-Managed Scrum processes, including sprint planning, retrospectives, and standups.

-Enhanced QA processes and participated in user story validation and documentation.

-Conduct root causes analysis for identified issues and provide recomendations for improvements.

-Participate in the design and implementation of testing process and best practices.

-Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

-Mentored new QA team members.

-**Belatrix**

-- QA Engineer January 2011 – July 2016

-Project: Assurance System (USA)

-Designed test plans and defined scope and test scenarios.

-Developed and executed test cases, identifying data sets and expected results.

-Automated tests using TFS and executed automation scripts.

-Identify, document and track software defects using issue tracking tools and work with development teams to resolve issues in a timely manner.

-Project: Website for Buying & Personalizing Cards (Canada)

-Conducted frontend testing, analyzed requirements, and documented use cases.

-Develop and execute test plans and test cases.

-Project: Mobile Stock Market App (UK)
-Designed and executed regression and performance tests for iOS and iPad apps.

-Ensured UI compliance with Apple's protocols and analyzed requirements.

-Develop and execute test plans and test cases.
+## **Wonolo**

+- ### Senior Manual QA Engineer (June 2022 – November 2024)

+1. Develop and execute test plans and test cases to ensure the quality of software application across various platforms.

+2. Colaborate closely with the software developers, product manager and other stakeholers to undestand project requirements and provide input on functional specifications.

+3. Perform manual testing to identify errors, failures, and inconsistencies in the software.

+4. Conducted various testing types: Regression, Sanity, Smoke, Functional, API Testing.

+5. Identify, document and track software defects using issue tracking tools and work with development teams to resolve issues in a timely manner.

+6. Conduct root causes analysis for identified issues and provide recomendations for improvements.

+7. Developed QA metrics dashboards and managed bug tracking tools.

+8. Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

+9. Participated in Scrum ceremonies and optimized QA testing processes.

+## **Santex**

+- ### Senior QA Analyst (August 2021 – June 2022)

+1. Develop and execute comprehensive test plans and test cases.

+2. Perform thorought testing including, Performed Regression, Sanity, Smoke, Exploratory, Functional, and API testing to detect software defect and ensure adherence to quality standards.

+3. Mentored new QA team members and conducted technical interviews.

+4. Contributed to Scrum ceremonies and maintained QA documentation.

+## **Eventbrite**

+- ### Senior QA Engineer & Scrum Master (July 2016 – August 2021)

+1. Colaborate closely with the software developers, product manager and other stakeholers to undestand project requirements and provide input on functional specifications.

+2. Perform manual testing to identify errors, failures, and inconsistencies in the software.

+3. Led test parties and facilitated team training for new feature launches.

+4. Managed Scrum processes, including sprint planning, retrospectives, and standups.

+5. Enhanced QA processes and participated in user story validation and documentation.

+6. Conduct root causes analysis for identified issues and provide recomendations for improvements.

+7. Participate in the design and implementation of testing process and best practices.

+8. Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

+9. Mentored new QA team members.

+## **Belatrix Software Factory**

+- ### QA Engineer (January 2011 – July 2016)

+#### Project: Assurance System (USA)

+1. Designed test plans and defined scope and test scenarios.

+2. Developed and executed test cases, identifying data sets and expected results.

+3. Automated tests using TFS and executed automation scripts.

+4. Identify, document and track software defects using issue tracking tools and work with development teams to resolve issues in a timely manner.

+#### Project: Website for Buying & Personalizing Cards (Canada)

+1. Conducted frontend testing, analyzed requirements, and documented use cases.

+2. Develop and execute test plans and test cases.

+3. Estimate, prioritize and coordinate testing activities.

+#### Project: Mobile Stock Market App (UK)

+1. Designed and executed regression and performance tests for iOS and iPad apps.

+2. Ensured UI compliance with Apple's protocols and analyzed requirements.

+3. Develop and execute test plans and test cases.

 **Certifications & Courses**
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------